Doctor of Philosophy in Atmospheric Sciences

 - A GPA of at least 3.00 in all graduate level work.

-- A combined score of 300 in the quantitative and verbal sections of the Graduate Record Examination (GRE).
+- For international applicants only: A combined score of 300 in the quantitative and verbal sections of the Graduate Record Examination (GRE).

 - Be recommended for doctoral work by the department.